 40.9.3.2.4 The ISO must pay the penalty set forth in the Penalty Summary for a late Affected Systems Study on a pro rata basis to all Affected System Interconnection Customer(s) included in the relevant Affected System Study that accepted any required cost allocation identified in the study and paid cash or posted security, if any, for their allocated amount, in proportion to each Affected System Interconnection Customer’s final study cost.

-40.9.3.2.5 The study delay penalty for each late study set forth in Sections 40.9.3.2.3 and 40.9.3.2.4 shall be distributed no later than ninety (90) Business Days after the late study has been completed, unless otherwise indicated in this Section 40.9.3.2.
-If a Transmission Owner is responsible for paying a penalty amount, it shall make such payment to the ISO within sixty-five (65) Business Days after the late study has been completed if not appealed by the Transmission Owner.
+40.9.3.2.5 Unless otherwise indicated in this Section 40.9.3.2, the study delay penalty for each late study set forth in Sections 40.9.3.2.3 and 40.9.3.2.4 shall be distributed no later than ninety (90) Business Days after, as applicable: (i) the completion of the Phase 2 Entry Decision Period for a penalty resulting from a late Phase 1 Study process; (ii) the completion of the Final Decision Period for a penalty resulting from a late Phase 2 Study process, or (iii) the completion of the Final Decision Period for a penalty resulting from a late Affected System Study..
+If a Transmission Owner is responsible for paying a penalty amount and has not appealed the penalty amount, it shall make such payment to the ISO within sixty-five (65) Business Days after, as applicable: (i) the completion of the Phase 2 Entry Decision Period for a penalty resulting from a late Phase 1 Study process; (ii) the completion of the Final Decision Period for a penalty resulting from a late Phase 2 Study process, or (iii) the completion of the Final Decision Period for a penalty resulting from a late Affected System Study .
 The ISO will be responsible for distributing the penalty amount to the applicable Interconnection Customers.

-40.9.3.2.6 For penalties assessed in accordance with this Section 40.9.3.2, the penalty amount will be equal to: $2,000 per Business Day for delays of Cluster Studies beyond the applicable deadline set forth in this Section 40.9.3.2 and $2,000 per Business Day for delays of Affected System Studies beyond the applicable deadline set forth in this Section 40.9.3.2.
-The total amount of a penalty assessed under this Section 40.9.3.2 shall not exceed: (a) one hundred percent (100%) of the initial study deposit(s) received for all of the Interconnection Requests and CRIS-Only Requests in the Cluster for Cluster Studiesand (b) one hundred percent (100%) of the study deposit(s) that the ISO collects for conducting the Affected System Study.
+40.9.3.2.6 For penalties assessed in accordance with this Section 40.9.3.2, the penalty amount will be equal to: (i) $2,000 per Business Day for delays of, as applicable, the Phase 1 Study process or the Phase 2 Study process beyond the applicable deadline set forth in this Section 40.9.3.2 and (ii) $2,000 per Business Day for delays of Affected System Studies beyond the applicable deadline set forth in this Section 40.9.3.2.
+The total amount of penalties assessed under this Section 40.9.3.2 for a given Cluster Study (i.e., the combined total amounts of any penalties for a late Phase 1 Study process and any penalties for a late Phase 2 Study process) shall not exceed one hundred percent (100%) of the initial study deposit(s) received for all of the Interconnection Requests and CRIS-Only Requests in the Cluster for that Cluster Study.
+The total amount of a penalty assessed under this Section 40.9.3.2 for an Affected System Study shall not exceed one hundred percent (100%) of the study deposit(s) that the ISO collects for conducting the Affected System Study.